ietf-wg-acme/acme/draft-ietf-acme-acme.md

 }
 ~~~~~~~~~~

+### Challenge Objects

+An ACME challenge object represents a server's offer to validate a
+client's possession of an identifier in a specific way.
+Unlike the
+other objects listed above, there is not a single standard structure
+for a challenge object.
+The contents of a challenge object depend
+on the validation mechanism being used.
+The general structure of
+challenge objects and an initial set of challenges are described
+in {{identifier-validation-challenges}}.

 ## Getting a Nonce

 Before sending a POST request to the server, an ACME client needs to have a